fiinix/fiinix.github.io/_posts/2014/july/2014-07-20-the-super-heroic-weekly-update.md

 Being the world's greatest detective I deduced that the only thing that would subdue these <del>creatures</del> <ins>children</ins>, was cake.

-Thankfully, Rebecka---who was dresses as Bubbles---had baked a appropriate themed birthday cake, thus we were able to bribe them with a bat cake.
+Thankfully, Rebecka---who was dressed as Bubbles---had baked an appropriately themed birthday cake, giving us the leverage we needed to bribe them with a bat cake.

 <div>
 <figure>